 Unless otherwise posted, the speed limit when driving on the beach is 25 MPH.
 Enter and exit onlyat designated ramps, never between or over the dunes.
 Keep in mind that the beach is a state recognized "road," or Public Vehicular Area, and all traffic laws apply, including license, registration and insurance requirements.

-Corolla: Driving on the beach south of the 4x4 area is permitted between October 1st and April 30th.
-Vehicles must enter the beach at designated access points.
+Corolla: Vehicles must enter the beach at designated access points and adhere to the Mandatory Air Down Ordinance, which states that no person shall drive a motor vehicle on the beach with tires containing air pressure exceeding 20 psi.
 Driving on the beach in the 4x4 area (north of where the paved road ends) is permitted year round and is actually required in order to reach this area.
+A permit is required to park in the 4x4 beach area between the Friday before Memorial Day through Labor Day.
 Only local residents and property owners are permitted to drive ATV's on the beach and must have proper permits to do so.

 Duck: There are NO public beach accesses through which vehicles can enter the beach, ONLY through private subdivisions.
 Driving on the beach is permitted ONLY from October 1st thru April 30 daily, and ONLY during the half hour prior to sunrise and the half hour following sunset.
 Pedestrians and swimmers always have the right-of-way over vehicles.
 Operators must have a current and valid operator’s license issued by the state of his or her residence.

 Southern Shores: There is NO driving permitted on the beach at any time.